-Abstract - This paper summarizes the most important features of the Control network link as a part of the distributed multidrive system.
-The used control network link provides real-time communication link between various clients or controllers in a complex system.
-This network is designed as a local communication network in accordance with ISO's seven-layer model for Opens System Interconnection).
-It is used for the time critical, real-time communication within the distributed control system.
-Complex Multidrive System as distributed multicontroller systems with several application controllers interconnected by fast local communication link is presented.
+This paper summarizes the most important features of the Control network communication as a part of the distributed control system.
+The control network for the time critical, real-time communication within the control system is used.
+Complex Drive System as distributed multicontroller systems with several application controllers interconnected by fast local communication link is presented.
 Some basic features of the new communication module demonstrate a usefulness of proposed access to the control link.

-I. INTRODUCTION
+1. INTRODUCTION

 Within the framework of industrial modernization, increasingly powerful and more flexible distributed control systems in industrial multidrive application are needed.
-Application controller together with drive sub-controllers as a part of distributed control system is capable of fulfilling these requirements.
+Application controller together with drive sub controllers as a part of distributed control system is capable of fulfilling these requirements.
 These include control network based on open and standardized communication capabilities to enable their complete integration into complex factory production sequences.
 The basic concept of open system is to enable an exchange of information between application functions implemented on all distributed field devices.
-That include defined application functions as a standard user interfaces for communications and a standard transmission medium.
-Functional specification for the communication protocol based on an open protocol, supports multivendor interoperability and interchangeability.
+That include defined application functions standard user interfaces for as а communications and а standard medium.
+Functional transmission specification for the communication protocol based on an open protocol supports multivendor interoperability and interchangeability.
 The complex drive system applications based on the control network facilities are capable of fulfilling above mentioned requirements.

-II.
-CONTROL NETWORK LINK
+2. CONTROL NETWORK

 The control network provides real-time communication link between various clients or controllers in a complex control system.
-These networks are local to the respective clients and can only communicate with clients connected to the same bus.
-The communication link may be of varying types, and do not necessarily provide direct Fetah Kolonić physical connections between clients.
-Thus, control network is designed as a local communication network (LAN) in accordance with ISO's seven-layer model for Opens System Interconnection (OSI) (Fig.1).
-It is used for the time critical, real-time communication within the distributed control system [1].
+These networks are local to the respective clients and can only communicate with clients connected the to same hus The communication link may be of varying types, and do not necessarily provide direct physical connections between clients.
+Thus, control network is designed as а local communication network (LAN) in accordance with ISO's seven-layer model for Opens System Interconnection (OSI) (fig.1).
+It is critical. real-time used for the time communication within the distributed control system [1].
+The Medium Access Control (MAC) standard together with associated physical media specification contained in the IEEE 802.3 Carrier Sense Multiple Access with Collision Detection (CSMA/CD) standard's document are implemented in connection-oriented transport protocol ensuring flow control and reliability with multiple priorities [7], [8].